 The research method used by researchers is a type of library research.
 A library study can be defined as obtaining information from previous research that must be done, regardless of whether a study uses primary data or secondary data, whether the study uses field research, a laboratory, or a museum.
-The type of data used in this study is qualitative data, which describes some opinions, concepts, or theories that describe or present problems related to the topic of this study.
-Research data is taken from sources in books, journals, and articles both offline and offline.
-Data in this study was collected through a literature study, namely by recording, reading, studying, reviewing, or analyzing materials that suggest the use of communication technology in learning.
-Analysis of research data is clarified following the problems in the research; b) Clarification results and further systematized; and c) The data that has been systematized is then analyzed to be used as a basis in concluding.
+The type of data used in this study is qualitative data, which describes some opinions, concepts, or theories that describe or present problems that describe or present problems are determined offline.
+Data in this study was collected through a literature study, namely by recording, reading studying, reviewing, or analyzing materials that suggest the use of communication technology in learning.
+Analysis of research data was done through content analysis.
+The steps of analysis of research data are as follows: a) Research data is clarified following the problems in the research; b) Clarification results and further systematized; and c) The data that has been systematized is then analyzed to be used as a basis in concluding.